 The Mighty heater can output 30 watts, while the Crafty can only output 27 watts.
 I will be curious to see if that makes any difference in pre-heat time, or vapor quality once I get my hands on them.

 Now I feel like the other deciding factor will be the size.
 Based on dimensions, the Crafty is similar in size to the Ascent but lighter than most.
 The Crafty weighs 135 grams.
 The Pax weighs about 96 grams, the Ascent weighs about 192 grams, the Mighty weighs 230 grams and the Firefly comes in heaviest at about 240 grams.
 So basically, if you care about discreetness, you might be looking at the Crafty.

 The temp settings are a bit different on each.
-The mighty offers the LED display with plus and minus buttons which is very similar to that of the digital Volcano version.
-This gives you access to a full spectrum of temps whereas with the Crafty, you only get to pick 2 temps which can be changed on the app.
+The mighty offers an LED display with plus and minus buttons which is very similar to that of the digital Volcano version.
+This gives you access to a full spectrum of temps whereas, with the Crafty, you only get to pick 2 temps which can be changed on the app.
 I’m wondering if there might be a way to adjust it from a PC as well?

 Both units use “hot air convection” with a little conduction to help heat the chamber in the beginning.

 Overall, I’m very excited to get my hands on these two portables.
-I knew they had to be working on something for awhile.
+I knew they had to be working on something for a while.
 I’m hoping the guys over at Paxvapor are taking note and release something a little bit more friendly to our wallet.
 Maybe convection?
 Probably just wishful thinking though.